gnd/archive_downloader/README.md

  2. Borrow a book
  3. Copy your cookies.
   - In EditThisCookie Options, first set the preferred export format to be 'Semicolon separated name=value pairs'
-  - Click export and past just the cookies (without comments) into the cookies = ''; in the node_dl.js
+  - Click export and paste just the cookies (without comments) into the cookies = ''; in the node_dl.js
   - If you are using something else, just ut your cookies into the cookies variable in node_dl.js
   - Set other variables like ua (user-agent), pages (how many pages the book has), local_name (where to download and how to name the files)
  4. You might want to create a directory for the files, eg. books/my_book.
 In that case the local_name should be 'books/my_book/book_name'